SurniaUlula/wpsso-um/readme.txt

 == Upgrade Notice ==

-= 2.6.1 =
+= 2.6.2 =

-(2019/11/25) Added a refresh of the update manager configuration when saving plugin settings (not just when upgrading the plugin settings).
+(2019/11/25) Fixed the installation of updates in the WordPress Plugins page by rolling back some ajax specific code optimization that was too aggressive.